-As a way of meeting these challenges, Doosan Infracore’s Industrial Vehicles business group implemented a digital manufacturing system based on the Tecnomatix® digital manufacturing solution from Siemens PLM Software.
+As a way of meeting these challenges, Doosan Infracore’s Industrial Vehicles business group implemented a digital manufacturing system based on the Tecnomatix® portfolio from Siemens PLM Software.
 Using Tecnomatix, the company links part, process and resource data to create 3D facilities to simulate manufacturing plans and optimize production deliverables.
-Integration with legacy systems and data ensures maximum use of Tecnomatix.
+Integration with legacy systems and data enables maximum use of Tecnomatix.

-Using Tecnomatix, Doosan Infracore leverages 3D CAD part and tooling information to review and verify assembly processes and plant layouts.
+Using Tecnomatix, Doosan Infracore leverages 3D computer-aided design (CAD) part and tooling information to review and verify assembly processes and plant layouts.
 Multiple process variants can be defined to accommodate products with highly configurable option content while production documentation updates are automatically applied through change management workflows.
 With a digital manufacturing foundation, Doosan can easily simulate material flow logistics while visualizing production metrics in a 3D environment.

-A CAD interface program converts the company’s Catia product data for use in Tecnomatix.
+A CAD interface program converts the company’s product data (created using CATIA® software) for use in Tecnomatix.
 It creates 3D data as well as XML files of product data such as part numbers, definitions, revisions and so on.
-Process, part and resource information from Tecnomatix is used in Excel and HTML documents to create specifications, with links to related drawings and other documents.
+Process, part and resource information from Tecnomatix is used in Excel® software and HTML documents to create specifications, with links to related drawings and other documents.
 Tecnomatix uses Doosan’s own timetables to calculate standard work time for manufacturing operations.
 Work process logistics planning functionality is used to create a separate manufacturing bill of material and to manage supply logistics information.

 Optimization and other benefits

-With its Tecnomatix-based digital manufacturing system, Doosan Infracore has been able to achieve a complete data and workflow management system of process-centered technology through the integration and association of product, process, resource and production facilities data.
+With Tecnomatix, Doosan Infracore has been able to achieve a complete data and workflow management system of process-centered technology through the integration and association of product, process, resource and production facilities data.
 It has enhanced its product and process quality by standardizing and systematizing manufacturing design tasks and through early identification of problems.
 Document preparation and distribution now take less time and history management has been established.
-Also, the company has been able to reduce logistics costs through the optimization of material movement.
+Also, the company has reduced logistics costs through the optimization of material movement.
 Moreover, the company’s ability to excel in the global marketplace has been substantially bolstered, with tangible results already realized.

-In the future, Doosan Infracore plans to integrate its PDM and ERP systems with its Tecnomatix digital manufacturing system, and to implement digital manufacturing at its plant in China.
+In the future, Doosan Infracore plans to integrate its product data management (PDM) and enterprise resource planning (ERP) systems with its Tecnomatix digital manufacturing system, and to implement digital manufacturing at its plant in China.
 It also has a far-reaching plan to apply line simulation and human simulation for a truly complete digital manufacturing system.
 When this three-stage system is completely implemented, Doosan Infracore notes it will have achieved a level of competitiveness in its industry that it feels is unrivalled anywhere in the world.